Japan PM says Fukushima wastewater release can’t be delayed

 “I felt strongly that the water issue is a crucial one that should not be pushed back,” Kishida told reporters after the tour.

 The government and TEPCO announced plans in April to start releasing the water into the Pacific Ocean in the spring of 2023 over the span of decades.
+The water will be further treated and diluted with seawater to allowable levels before disposal.

 The plan has been fiercely opposed by fishermen, residents and Japan’s neighbors, including including China and South Korea.

-Contaminated cooling water has continued to leak from the damaged reactors since the disaster.
+Contaminated cooling water has continued leakig from the damaged reactors since the disaster.
 The water has been pumped up from basements and stored in about 1,000 tanks which the operator says will reach their capacity late next year.

 Japanese officials say disposal of the water is indispensable for the plant cleanup, and that its release into the ocean is the most realistic option.